markdryan/specasm/docs/specasm.md

 Will store the byte 5 in memory followed by 5 bytes of data.

-The **repb** directive can be used to store multiple copies of them same byte value directly into the program code.  **repb** requires two parameters separated by a comma.
-The first is the byte value to store.
-This can be specified as a signed or unsigned decimal number, a hexidecimal number of a character.
-The second value is 16 bit integer that specifies the number of copies of the first parameter to be encoded.
+The **ds** directive can be used to store multiple copies of the same byte value directly into the program code.  **ds** requires two parameters separated by a comma.
+The first is 16 bit integer that specifies the number of copies of the first parameter to be encoded.
+The second value is the byte value to store.
+This can be specified as a signed or unsigned decimal number, a hexadecimal number or a character.
+It is mandatory.
 For example,

 ```
-repb 'A', 12
+ds 12, 'A'
 ```

 encodes 12 copies of the ASCII value of 'A' directly in the program.
 The size of this mnemonic will be reported as 12 in the editor.